matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 ## Complete project

-You can download the complete project here (TODO: Github repo for the complete prject).
+You can download the complete project here (TODO: Github repo for the complete project).

 ## Learn more